Imipenem, Cilastatin, and Relebactam Injectionpronounced as (i mi pen' em) (sye la stat' in) (rel" e bak' tam)

 - rash; hives; swelling of the eyes, face, lips or throat; difficulty swallowing or breathing

 Imipenem, cilastatin, and relebactam injection may cause other side effects.
-Call your doctor if you have any unusual problems while taking this medication.
+Call your doctor if you have any unusual problems while receiving this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).